-Since Vibratex acquired the Magic Wand, they have launched three new versions.
+Since Vibratex acquired the Magic Wand, they have launched four new versions.
 Joining the Magic Wand Original, we now have the following:

 This post gives you the 411 on what changes each iteration introduced, and I’ll compare them.
 Yes, they have different settings and control panels.
 But, more notably to me, they each have a distinct vibration quality and feel.

 Read on to find out the differences among the Magic Wand Original, Rechargeable, Plus, and Mini — and which one is the most powerful, best Magic Wand.

 UPDATE: I've made a separate post all about the Magic Wand Micro and how it compares to other Magic Wands and strong bullets!

 Magic Wand Rechargeable and Plus vs. Original

 The Magic Wand Rechargeable was nothing short of game-changing when released in 2015.